Rachel Yeoh Li Wen

 Rachel Yeoh Li Wen (born 30 December 1998) is a Malaysian artistic gymnast.
-She is the 2021 Southeast Asian Games champion on the uneven bars and balance beam.
+She is the 2021 and 2025 Southeast Asian Games champion on the uneven bars.

 Personal life

 Yeoh was born in Pulau Pinang in 1998.
 She graduated from University of Putra Malaysia with a Bachelor of Science in Statistics in 2022.

 Gymnastics career

 2015–17

 Yeoh competed at the 2015 Asian Championships where she helped Malaysia place fourth as a team.

 In 2017, while at a competition in Taiwan, Yeoh hyperextended her knee on vault which resulted in a posterior cruciate ligament injury on both knees.
 As a result, she had to miss the 2017 Southeast Asian Games.

 2019

 Yeoh returned to international competition in 2019 at the Stella Zakharova Cup.
 In May, she competed at the Zhaoqing Challenge Cup where she placed seventh on uneven bars.
 After missing out on the Southeast Asian Games in 2015 and 2017, Yeoh finally competed at the 2019 Southeast Asian Games where she won the bronze medal on uneven bars behind compatriot Farah Ann Abdul Hadi and Đỗ Thị Ngọc Hương of Vietnam.